gedw99/gio-embed/README.md

 # gio-embed

+!!
+UNDER PROPOSAL !!

 GIOUI is a golang based GUI platform at https://github.com/gioui

-**gio-embed** is based on the open standard https://oembed.com/, and allows GIOUI Widgets ( and hence functionality ) to be loaded and embedded into the Canavs at runtime.
+**gio-embed** is a package for GIOUI to allow GIOUI Widgets to be loaded at runtime.

+Inspired and bsed  on the open standard https://oembed.com/.

-These can come from your servers, or any other Servers.
+The Widgets can be loaded from your servers, or any other Servers.
 A example Registry of providers is at https://oembed.com/providers.json, however, it is likely that a Well Known URI standard will be created for GIOIO embeddable Widgets, as well as a JSONSchema to describe them.

-The aim is that an GIOUI Embedd Widget is exactly the same as a standard GIOUI widget in terms of its golang code.
-A GIOUI loader that deals with loading and displaying a GIOUI Embed Widget that has been compiled to WASM needs to be developed.
 The GIOUI Embed Widget can then be compiled to WASM and exposed via a Web Server for the GIOUI Loader to load and embed into the App.

 ## Features